sumcoinlabs/sumcoinj.org/how-things-fit-together.md

 ## Introduction

-This article shows you how the different objects and interfaces in a typical bitcoinj based application interact.
+This article shows you how the different objects and interfaces in a typical sumcoinj based application interact.
 We will see how data arrives from the network, is converted into Java objects, and then how those objects travel around until they are eventually used to perform various actions or saved to disk.

 For the purposes of this article we will assume the application is a wallet.

 ## The network

-The life of a piece of Bitcoin data starts in two ways - when it is sent to us by another node in the peer-to-peer network, or when a transaction is created by ourselves.
+The life of a piece of Sumcoin data starts in two ways - when it is sent to us by another node in the peer-to-peer network, or when a transaction is created by ourselves.

 The lowest level of the [Networking](/networking) API is an object that implements `ClientConnectionManager`.
 This interface provides methods for opening new connections, and requesting that some (randomly chosen) connections be closed.
 To open a new connection, an object that implements the `StreamParser` interface must be provided along with the network address to connect to.
 The client connection manager will then set up a socket and manage reads/writes to it.
 There are no guarantees about threading here - the manager may run methods of the provided `StreamParser` on any number of threads or just one.
 There are two implementations provided: `BlockingClientManager` and `NioClientManager`.
 If you create a high level `PeerGroup` object then by default a `NioClientManager` will be created, though you can also provide your own via the constructors.
 The difference between them is that `NioClientManager` uses a single thread and async epoll/select based IO, and `BlockingClientManager` uses a thread per connection with standard Java blocking sockets.
-Why does bitcoinj support both approaches?
+Why does sumcoinj support both approaches?

 * Blocking IO is useful when you want features.
 Java can transparently support SSL and SOCKS proxying, but only when blocking sockets are used.
 * Async IO is useful when you want to handle thousands of connections simultaneously without the additional memory pressure of a thread per connection.